phantom-userrr/simulated-work-games/whac-a-mole/README.md

 A fun Whac-A-Mole Game built using HTML, CSS, and JavaScript, inspired by this tutorial.
 Test your reflexes by whacking moles as they pop up!

 ## Features 🚀
-	•	Random mole pop-ups for an unpredictable challenge.
+    •	Random mole pop-ups for an unpredictable challenge
-	•	Tracks and displays your score in real-time.
+    •	Tracks and displays your score in real-time
-	•	Set a timer for the game duration.
+    •	Set a timer for the game duration
-	•	Clean and responsive design.
+    •	Clean and responsive design
+    •	Smart mole movement - ensures moles never appear in the same hole twice in a row

 ## How to Play 🕹️
-	1. Open the game in your web browser.
+    1. Open the game in your web browser
-	2. Moles will pop up randomly from the holes.
+    2. Moles will pop up randomly from the holes
-	3. Click on a mole to “whack” it and score points.
+    3. Click on a mole to "whack" it and score points
-	4. The game ends when the timer runs out.
+    4. The game ends when the timer runs out
     5. Try to achieve the highest score possible!

 ## Folder Structure 📂